hvianna/audioMotion.js/docs/settings.md

 Selects a vertical reflection effect.
 On **Bars** [Analyzer Mode](#analyzer-mode), this setting has no effect when the [LUMI effect](#lumi) is active.

-Reflex: 40% | Reflex: Mirrored
+Reflex: 40% | Reflex: Mirror
 ----------- |-----------------
 ![reflex-on](img/reflex-on.png) | ![reflex-mirrored](img/reflex-mirrored.png)